“A book into which notable extracts from other works are copied for personal use.”

 Goal of Education

-“The ultimate goal of education is to shift to the individual the burden of pursuing their own education.”
+“The ultimate goal of the educational system is to shift to the individual the burden of pursuing his own education.”

 Repetitive work, convention and obligation